Live in Germania

 Live in Germania is the first live album by Swedish black metal band Marduk.
 It was recorded at four venues in Germany during the Heaven Shall Burn 1996 tour, engineered and edited at The Abyss, and released on July 7, 1997 by Osmose Productions.
 The album was originally announced by the band as titled The Black Years, but this was later opted out.
 Live in Germania is the only Marduk album to feature Peter Tägtgren of Hypocrisy, and also the band's mixer, on guitar.
+The album was reissued in 2008 by Regain Records.